 - 1. The policy shall be reviewed regularly to evaluate school-wide compliance and effectiveness - 2.
-Based on the regular reviews, the school will determine any revisions necessary to support wellness in the school - 3.
-Whenever applicable, students could monitor wellness through activities such as monitoring their heart rate, or keeping a food and/or exercise journal.
+Based on the regular reviews, the school will determine any revisions necessary to support wellness in the school.

 Weekly School Communication - Friday Newsletter: Weekly updates and communication from the school will be sent to school families every Friday.
 School families are responsible for reading this newsletter each week in order to stay well informed of up-to-date information from the administration, Home and School Association, and other school groups.